-It has been announced that those coming in England or Scotland from abroad will no longer be required to take Covid tests if they are properly vaccinated.
-The modifications will take effect at 4 am on February 11, just in time for the half-term holiday.
-As a result the international students who are fully vaccinated will not need any Covid-19 tests for entering into UK.
+It has been announced that those coming to England or Scotland from abroad will no longer be required to take COVID-19 tests if they are properly vaccinated.
+The modifications will take effect at 4 a.m. on February 11, just in time for the half-term holiday.
+As a result, international students who are fully vaccinated will not need any Covid-19 tests for entering into UK.

 Wales and Northern Ireland have yet to say whether they would amend their testing policies, but they are likely to do so.

-Mr Shapps claimed in a statement to the House of Commons that the decision will save families around £100 on foreign trips while also helping the battered travel industry.
+Mr. Shapps claimed in a statement to the House of Commons that the decision would save families around £100 on foreign trips while also helping the battered travel industry.